jruesga/rview/README.md

 ### Features

-* View open, merged or abandoned changes.
+* View open, merged or abandoned changes
-* Search for changes.
+* Search for changes
-* Review and comment on changes.
+* Review and comment on changes
 * Edit files and publish new revisions
-* Compare textually and visually the differences on any changed file.
+* Compare the differences on any changed file textually and visually.
 * and much more...